Decimal comma or decimal point?

 It’s surprising how many conventions there are about writing numbers and quantities in different languages, and it’s not always easy to know what approach to take when translating.
 For example, there are issues with spacing, metric vs. imperial, and the definition of a billion.
 But the most frequently asked question on this subject is: should I use the decimal comma or decimal point?

-Some of them, especially French, use a space to separate thousands, but not necessarily millions (and of course you need to use non-breaking spaces to make sure the number doesn’t get split up at the end of a line).
+Some of them, especially French, use a space to separate thousands (rather than a decimal point), but not necessarily when referring to millions (and of course you need to use non-breaking spaces to make sure the number doesn’t get split-up over the end of a line).

 5.000 000 or: